-Employment Readiness Program (ERP) Looking for a job?
+Employment Readiness Program (ERP) Looking for a

+job?
 Employment Readiness provides assistance in acquiring skills, networks, and resources needed to participate in the workforce and develop a career or work plan.

 Exceptional Family Member Program (EFMP) Do you have an Exceptional Family Member?
-Are you aware of available resources?
-EFMP representatives are ready to assist with advocacy services, resources, housing, education, and child services for Family members with special needs.
+Are you aware المعالية have an Exceptional Family Member? of available resources?
+EFMP representatives are Families ready to assist with advocacy services, resources, housing, education, and child services for Family members with special needs.